CyVerse-learning-materials/learning-center-faq/atmosphere-faq.rst

 .. list-table::
     :header-rows: 1

-    * -
+    * - Dates
       - U.S. Users
       - International Users
     * - July 1, 2020
       - NA
       - You will no longer be able to create an account.